ElektraInitiative/libelektra/doc/COMPILE.md

 Note that the same languages are sometimes available over GI and SWIG.
 In this case, the SWIG bindings are preferred.
-The SWIG executable my be specified with:
+The SWIG executable may be specified with:

     -DSWIG_EXECUTABLE=/usr/bin/swig3.0